litmuschaos/v1-litmus-docs/docs/openebs-pool-disk-loss.md

 ## Details

 - This scenario validates the behaviour of stateful applications and OpenEBS disk pool upon disk loss.
-- Injects disk loss on the specified openEBS disk pool and node pool
+- Injects disk loss on the specified OpenEBS disk pool and node pool
 - Can test the stateful application's resilience to disk loss

 ## Integrations